code16/sharp/docs/guide/building-menu.md

 ### Set a section to be non-collapsible

-A section is collapsible by default but you may want to always show it to the user
+A section is collapsible by default, but you may want to always show it to the user

 ```php
 class MySharpMenu extends Code16\Sharp\Utils\Menu\SharpMenu